AnaadiAI/kalanjiyam/docs/i18n-and-l10n.rst

 ------------------------------

-Next, we download the `.po` files created by Transifex, add them to the `ambuda` repo, and compile them into the `.mo` files that Flask-Babel uses.
+Next, we download the `.po` files created by Transifex, add them to the `kalanjiyam` repo, and compile them into the `.mo` files that Flask-Babel uses.

 We can do all of this with the following command::